- Price:$9495 per person // 6 Days Fishing

 PERMIT & OTHER SPECIES

-Another species worth mentioning found on Alphonse is the Indo-pacific permit, or African Pompano (equally as spooky relative to its Atlantic cousins).
+Another species worth mentioning found on Alphonse is the Indo-pacific permit (equally as spooky relative to its Atlantic cousins).
 Over the last 2 years the guides of the Alphonse Group (Cosmoledo, Astove and Alphonse) have over tripled the number caught from the previous season by the development of some new fly crab patterns.
 Finding “Gold”, as the guides endearingly refer to them, usually happens on white sand flats either free swimming or on rays.
 The inner lagoon has been home to many of these “Golden” catches.
 It has been said that the ones traveling on the backs of ray are more likely to eat, but beware these permit are as tricky and sometime just down right frustrating as ones found in our part of the world.
 Again, although Seychelles has not historically been recognized as a rich permit fishery, we are encountering and catching more and more permit each year.
 What was once a super bonus a handful of times each season, targeting permit is now considered part of the usual program.

 Anglers also encounter enormous barracudas, all types of jacks, groupers, snappers, surgeonfish, and the colorful parrotfish.
 The record for fly-caught species in one week at St. Francois is a ridiculous 52 species!